LeonRein/siegfried_mcu/README.md

 # siegfried_mcu
-Simple scripts to make an flash Klipper firmware for BTT Octopus and BTT EBB SB2240 via Klipper Katapult.
+Simple scripts to make an flash Klipper firmware for BTT Octopus and BTT EBB ebb via Klipper Katapult.